 Sit or lay comfortably.
 Focus on your breath, and slowly relax your eyes.
 If thoughts come to you, let them drift away.
 When you are ready, start thinking “calm”, “relaxed”, or “peaceful” with every breath out.
 Continue this practice as you fall deeper and deeper into relaxation and harmony of your mind.

 When you decide on the goal of your self-hypnotic practice and the desired suggestions, pick the right scene to visualize.
-Be it a vacant beach, a quiet forest, your own safe place, or your new CEO office - self-hypnosis will take your mind and your body there.
+Be it a vacant beach, a quiet forest, your own safe place, or your new CEO office – hypnosis will take your mind and your body there.

-RTT® is an award-winning solution-based treatment that is endorsed by multiple relevant professional bodies and associations.
-It incorporates the elements of hypnotherapy, NLP, neuroscience, CBT, and psychotherapy, and is known to help achieve long-lasting changes in only one to three sessions.
+RTT® is an award-winning solution-based treatment accredited by multiple relevant professional bodies and associations.
+It incorporates the elements of hypnotherapy, NLP, neuroscience, CBT, and psychotherapy, and has a track record to help achieve long-lasting changes in only one to three sessions.

 The steps are fairly simple, although mastering them does take some practice.
 Here are four basic stages of self-hypnosis that will give you what you need to start practicing it straight away.

 Find a peaceful, quiet, and comfortable place.
 Set aside 15-30 minutes during which you will not be disturbed.
 Turn off your devices, as well as the doorbell, if possible.
 It is probably best that you sit instead of lying down so that you do not fall asleep (although, if you do, that is also perfectly fine).

 When you are ready, start focusing on your breathing.
 This is an essential portion of hypnosis because it allows you to gain control over your thoughts.
 Relax your body.

-If you are uncertain, consult a licensed hypnotherapist, such as a trained RTT therapist who has experience in the field, because phrasing a suggestion wrongly can, in fact, bring more harm than good.
+If you are uncertain, consult a licensed hypnotherapist, such as a trained RTT® therapist who has experience in the field, because phrasing a suggestion wrongly can, in fact, bring more harm than good.